Travel Budget for Aix-en-Provence Visit Aix-en-Provence on a Budget or Travel in Style

 What did other people spend on Food in Aix-en-Provence?

 Typical prices for Food in Aix-en-Provence are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Aix-en-Provence, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Aix-en-Provence, but your costs will vary based on your travel style and the place where the purchase was made.

 • Dinner for 2